• Skip to primary navigation

 103 shares

-As I may have mentioned a few times, J has a slight obsession with Super Mario right now.
-He has also noticed me pinning cute pictures of Fairy Gardens and he immediately wanted one!
+When my son was in elementary school he had a slight obsession with Super Mario.
+He noticed me pinning cute pictures of Fairy Gardens and immediately wanted one!
 So, I put the two together and came up with this Mini Mushroom Kingdom Garden.

 I also thought it would be a great time killer project for Spring Break.
 And there was the fleeting hope that if he helped make it he would take care of it better.